AlyssaDataHub/SQL/EmployeePerformanceProject/README.md

 - Prepare SQL queries for data cleaning, transformation, and insight generation.
 - Share findings through organized reports and visualizations.

-## Repository Structure
-- **`data/`**: Placeholder for raw dataset files.
-- **`sql/`**: Folder containing all SQL scripts used in the project.
-- **`README.md`**: Project overview and documentation.

-## Getting Started
-1. Download the dataset from the provided Kaggle link.
-2. Use the SQL scripts in the `sql/` folder to replicate the analysis and insights.

-## Planned Deliverables
-- Insights into employee performance based on key metrics.
-- SQL scripts for data transformation and analysis.
-- Recommendations for HR strategies based on data findings.

 ---
 This project demonstrates the use of SQL as a primary tool for data analytics, emphasizing its efficiency and simplicity for structured data analysis.